There are numerous advantages for business owners when setting up a holding company.

 If you are planning on retaining a large amount of capital within your company long-term – or if you are planning on doing business in a high-risk industry – then a holding company would be a wise choice.

-If either of these points aligns with your business model, then it may be worth seriously considering this option; given the potential costs involved, though, you should first speak with a professional before making any key restructuring decisions.
+The pros to incorporating such a structure are numerous, and so we've compiled nine of the most prominent below.
+If any of these points aligns with your business model, then it may be worth seriously considering this option.
+However, it is important to note that, given the potential costs involved, you should first speak with a professional before making any key restructuring decisions.

 1. Enhanced Limited Liability